Some ideas for your road trip

 Finally, a few words about wild camping in Scotland.
 Scotland is a land of open spaces and is the ideal country for touring.
 One major advantage is that unless specifically prohibited you are permitted to camp on public land accessible to vehicles, this includes laybyes, parking areas, disused roads, areas adjacent to roads etc. Effectively it means that if you are not on private property or there are no specific local bye laws to preclude it you may pull over and stay the night.
 You are of course required to follow the Highway Code and Countryside Code and act in a responsibly way but this entitlement is of huge benefit to those seeking to get away from campsites and crowds.
 It is very important in these times of increased access that responsible tourism takes place and as such there is a handy video available that touches on the important dos and don’ts here: Click for Video.

 Please also note that travel times are slower than you might expect due to the nature of the roads and geography of the land.
-The T2 proposition is not geared towards high mileages and 3-4 hours of driving per day is plenty for most and so the mileage allowance of 110 is very realistic.
-If you have in mind a faster and higher mileage tour in a shorter period we can offer modern campers which are better suited.
+Many roads in the highland region are ‘single track with passing place’ this means both directions share the same single track road.
+As a consequence average speeds may be 20-25 mph for long sections.
+The T2 proposition is not geared towards high mileages and 3-4 hours of driving per day is plenty for most and so the mileage allowance of 110 is not the limiting issue – time is.
+If you have in mind a faster and higher mileage tour in a shorter period we can offer modern campers which are better suited, however it is important that you understand the nature of the roads and what you can achieve per day in distances..

 Skye and the ‘Road to the Isles’